No results found.

 Seed and determinism

-Some APIs allow you to specify a random seed.
-This ensures that the same prompt and parameter settings will yield the same generated output, as long as other conditions remain constant.
+Some systems allow users to specify a random seed, ensuring that the same input data and parameter settings produce the same generated output.

 Differences between key parameters